sangkeon/opaguide_src/chap3/rego.md

 Figure 3-39.
 Structure of the expression of function call

-In grammar, a function name is represented as such that only one . can be added between the variable name formats, which in fact appear to be an error in grammar as a function name separated by several ..
+In grammar, a function name is represented as such that only one . can be added between the variable name formats, which in fact appear to be an error in grammar as a function name separated by several.
 The OPA official document also recommends distinguishing names from functions in other modules, such as org.example.special_func, to avoid name conflicts when defining functions to be used by other modules.

 An example of a function call is as follows: